OfficeDev/office-js-docs-pr/docs/design/ui-elements/ui-elements.md

 For a sample that shows how to use Office UI Fabric in add-ins, see [Office Add-in Fabric UI Sample](https://github.com/OfficeDev/Office-Add-in-Fabric-UI-Sample).

+> [!NOTE]
-**Note:** If you decide to use your own set of fonts and icons, make sure they don't conflict with those of Office.
+> If you decide to use your own set of fonts and icons, make sure they don't conflict with those of Office.
 For example, don't use icons that are the same as or similar to those in Office, but represent something different in your add-in.

 ### Creating a customized color palette
 If you decide to use your own color palette, keep the following in mind: